zyt18835425906/SOI/README.md

 ## Building the SOI Index Series

-The four combined formula for calculating the spatial occupancy index of the tree crowns based on the crown volume is as follows:
+-The four combined formula for calculating the spatial occupancy index of the tree crowns based on the crown volume is as follows:

 <img width="571" height="309" alt="F10" src="https://github.com/user-attachments/assets/c936863b-0258-4540-be83-ac2231a18f1a" />

 # Known Issues
-This software is currently in development.
+-This software is currently in development.